-- Advise the student of his or her obligation to notify JTI of a change of address while enrolled in the course - 11.
-Upon receipt of the signed student acceptance agreement, signed student letter of offer acknowledgement, the tuition fee deposit and enrolment fee, the student's information is entered into PRISMS within 14 days and an electronic confirmation of enrolment (ECoE) is created by the IDH or equivalent and forwarded to the Student along with a welcome letter outlining what the student is required to do upon arrival in Australia. - 12.
-JTI, through the GM or equivalent, must give the Secretary the following information within 14 days after the event below occurs: - 12.1 The name and any other prescribed details of each person who becomes an accepted student of JTI; - 12.2 For each person who becomes an accepted student the name, starting day and expected duration of the course for which the student is accepted; - If the student acceptance agreement form is returned unsigned by the student then, the student acceptance agreement is returned to the student to be signed and returned to JTI. - 14.
+- electronic confirmation of enrolment (ECoE) is created by the IDH or equivalent and forwarded to the Student along with a welcome letter outlining what the student is required to do upon arrival in Australia. - 12.
+JTI, through the GM or equivalent, must give the Secretary the following information within 14 days after the event below occurs: - 12.1 The name and any other prescribed details of each person who becomes an accepted student of JTI; - 12.2 For each person who becomes an accepted student the name, starting day and expected duration of the course for which the student is accepted; - 13.
+If the student acceptance agreement form is returned unsigned by the student then, the student acceptance agreement is returned to the student to be signed and returned to JTI. - 14.
 All fees paid are held until the student acceptance agreement is signed by the student and returned to JTI. - 15.
-Student is given a unique identification number from JTI student management system.
+Students are given a unique identification number from the JTI student management system.